sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-intro/README.md

 end
 ```

 Different programming languages encourage thinking about programs in particular ways and have different tradeoffs regarding speed, readability, ease of learning, and types of tasks they were designed for.
-Ultimately, different programming languages have more in common than they don't.
-The skills learned in ones language tend to not only transfer to other languages, but may even enrich your understanding and abilities in that language.
+These examples and exercises are given in JavaScript, but ultimately different programming languages have more in common than they don't.
+The skills learned in one language tends to not only transfer to other languages, but may even enrich your understanding and abilities in that language as well.